-No right turns on a red light.
-In Bulgaria, you must stop at the red lights even if there is no incoming traffic from your left side.
-You can proceed only when the light turns green.
+In Bulgaria, you must stop at red lights, even if there’s no traffic coming from the left.
+Proceed only when the light turns green.

-Unlike in the USA, traffic lights are located on the nearby side, and you have to stop just before the traffic lights.
-You have to look up to see the traffic lights.
+Traffic lights are located on the nearby side, so stop just before them and look up to see them.

-Narrower roads are common in Europe and Bulgaria.
-Highways lanes are also slightly narrower compared to the ones in the USA.
-Highways in Bulgaria have two lanes only and a shoulder.
+Narrower roads are typical in Europe and Bulgaria.
+Highways have two lanes and a shoulder.